josephryan/FastqSifter/README.md

 - **--savereads**

-    Optionally create a fastq file with all reads that match CONTAM\_FASTA.
-These reads will have \*sifted\* in the name (e.g., blarg.sifted.A.fq)
+    Optionally create a FASTQ file with all reads that match the provided FASTA file.
+These reads will have \*matched\* in the name (e.g., blarg.matched.A.fq)

 - **--version**